phucdkbk/movie_rs/README.md

-# movie_rs
+# Movie recommendatation for The Movie Dataset
-Episerver movie recommendation test
+Movie recommendation for The Movie Dataset at https://www.kaggle.com/rounakbanik/the-movies-dataset/data

 ## System requirements:
    - RAM: 16GB